-- (a) Consists of 233,230 shares withheld by us from employees to satisfy minimum employee tax obligations upon vesting of restricted stock units granted to our employees under our equity compensation plans. - (b) The average price paid for shares in connection with vesting of restricted stock units are averages of the closing stock price at the vesting date which is used to calculate the number of shares to be withheld. - (c) Shares repurchased pursuant to the stock repurchase program publicly announced on August 12, 2004.
+(a) Consists of 122,470 shares withheld by us from employees to satisfy minimum employee tax obligations upon vesting of restricted stock units granted to our employees under our equity compensation plans.

+(b) The average price paid for shares in connection with vesting of restricted stock units are averages of the closing stock price at the vesting date which is used to calculate the number of shares to be withheld.

+(c) Shares repurchased pursuant to the stock repurchase program publicly announced on August 12, 2004.
 On February 15, 2016, the Board of Directors of the Company approved an increase to the current authorization for the stock repurchase program by \$600.0 million to \$1.0 billion in the aggregate.
-In the aggregate, our Board of Directors has authorized us to repurchase \$6.2 billion of our common stock under the program.
+On August 21, 2018, the Board of Directors approved an increase to the current authorization for the stock repurchase program by an additional \$2.0 billion to \$8.2 billion in the aggregate.
 Under the repurchase program, we may repurchase outstanding shares of our common stock from time to time in the open market and through privately negotiated transactions.
 Unless terminated earlier by resolution of our Board of Directors, the repurchase program will expire when we have repurchased all shares authorized for repurchase under the repurchase program.